101 definitions of business development

 64. Educating the market about a product, sparking their interest.

-65. Four fields: growing business through existing clients (adding value, upselling, cross-selling), through product/offer development, through new clients, through new markets.
+65. Four fields: growing business through existing clients (adding value, upselling, cross-selling), product/offer development, new clients, and new markets.

 The strategic thinkers